Line of Property: Actual line

 A second interpretation is based primarily on the existence of a Burnett's Ridge in Lycoming County on the east of PA14 beginning at Bodines south of Ralston, Pennsylvania and running east into Sullivan County, Pennsylvania; on its plateau are the headwaters of Schrader Creek, a major tributary of Towanda Creek which flows to the south of Barclay Mountain.
 The line would presumably follow Pleasant Stream upstream from Lycoming Creek at Marsh Hill, Pennsylvania to the watershed divide near Wheelerville in Sullivan County and then down Schrader Creek; this is the route later taken by the Susquehanna and New York Railroad and is the easiest and most direct footpath between the two branches of the Susquehanna River.

 The difficulty with the second interpretation is that it would require the line to follow Lycoming Creek which flows into the West Branch just west of Williamsport, Pennsylvania, not Pine Creek.
 This would require the identification of "Tiadaghton" with the Lycoming, which is contrary to many other documented uses of the "Tiadaghton" name.
 The line would then have continued some miles down the Susquehanna from Pine Creek before turning into the hills.

 The sketch map of 1768 is ambiguous and its geometry is very poor, but it seems to favor the second interpretation.
 It seems to show a section of the West Branch between what is labeled the Tiadaghton (Pine Creek) and the stream actually followed by the line somewhat to the east; this would appear to be Lycoming Creek.

 The second interpretation would have been in favor of the Indians, adding the valley lands from Jersey Shore to Williamsport and a large hunting area at the headwaters of Pine Creek to their portion.

+An extensive discussion of this issue, with strong evidence in favor of the second interpretation, is presented in "The Fair Play Settlers of the West Branch Valley, 1769-1785: A Study of Frontier Ethnography" by Wolf, G. D. (1969).
+This interpretation led to the settlers on the north bank of the Susquehanna between Pine and Lycoming Creeks to be outside the authority of Pennsylvania, until further treaties were signed.

 From Towanda, the Pennsylvania line followed the East Branch of the Susquehanna River upstream past Tioga Point (present day Athens, Pennsylvania) and then east to Owego, New York.

 The section of the line east from Owego is also troublesome, because of the faulty geographic references of the negotiators.